spring-media/adsolutions-implementationReference/publisher/play.bild.de.md

 ## 4. Video Setup

-🚧 This section is still under construction 🚧

-This section explains the parameters for Xandr Video Requests.
+This section explains the parameters for Xandr Video Preroll Requests.
 The video ad call starts with a static url part which is always the same:

 `https://ib.adnxs.com/ptv?member=7823&size=1x1&publisher=1000494`